translate/pootle/docs/server/optimization.rst

 - Ensure that the ``zip`` and ``unzip`` commands are installed on your server.
 These can improve the performance during upload and download of large ZIP files.

-- Ensure that you have an :doc:`indexing engine <indexing>` installed with its Python bindings.
-This will improve the performance of searching in big projects.
-PyLucene should perform better, although it might be harder to install.

 - Ensure that you have python-levenshtein installed.
 This will improve the performance when updating against templates.